petetanru/petetanru.github.io/_projects/th-nmt.md

 ## Current Challenges

-Machine translation with Thai has historically not been good.
+The performance for machine translation involving Thai has not been historically great.
 Several of the key challenges include:

 1. **Word segmentation** - Thai does not use space and word segmentation is not easy.
 It boils down to understanding the context and ruling out words that do not make sense.